 How heavy is the WORX Switchdriver?

 The WORX Switchdriver is surprisingly lightweight for the power and torque it delivers.
-At only 2 lbs before installing the battery, it's the perfect tool for everyone from the at home DIY’er to the contractor who takes it to every job site.
+Even with the battery installed, it only weighs 3.1 lbs, making it the perfect tool for everyone from the at home DIY’er to the contractor who takes it to every job site.

 What kind of chuck is on the Switchdriver?
 How do I change bits and tighten them?

 The WORX Switchdriver features the innovative rotating chuck that allows you to use two different bits at the same time and switch between them one-handed.
 Our quick release chuck is like another pair of hands – just pull the collet locking sleeve on the chuck (away from the tool), insert the bit and let go of the collet.
 That’s it!
 Your bit is already perfectly seated and tightened.
 To remove the bit, pull the collet locking sleeve away from the tool and remove the bit.
 It’s that simple.

 What is the difference between the two chucks of the Switchdriver?

 The two chucks are functionally the same.

 The chuck on the WORX Switchdriver can be changed with one hand.
 How does that work, and will it turn while I’m trying to work?

 The innovative chuck on the WORX Switchdriver was designed with convenience in mind so you can get the job done instead of wasting time changing bits.
 To rotate the chuck, squeeze the red dual chuck release button over the on/off switch on the Switchdriver.
 While holding it down, rotate the chuck until it clicks into place.
 Many people use their thigh or forearm to turn the chuck while keeping one hand on the work.
 For your safety, the Switchdriver on/off switch will not operate until the chuck is clicked securely into the correct position, which will also prevent it from accidentally turning while in use.
 Always make sure the chuck has “clicked” into place before using the tool.